 Qi (energy) enables the body to function in harmony.
-Because women lose Qi during the menstrual cycle, pregnancy, and childbirth, it is more common for women to be Qi deficient than men.
+As women lose Qi during the menstrual cycle, pregnancy, and childbirth, it is more common for women to be Qi deficient than men.

 Acupuncture treatments can correct these imbalances, support the immune system, and directly affect the way your body manages stress and your mental health.

 Words can also move Qi, which explains why talk therapy can give patients a sense of physical relief from symptoms.
-A combination of acupuncture and Oriental medicine may be even more helpful.
+A combination of talk therapy along with acupuncture and Oriental medicine may be even more helpful.